haan6/fm-for-online-recommendation/README.md

 This package has code for simulating and performing inference in a variety of factorization machines.

+## Naive Models
+Naive models take a batch of data as an input and train with the data.
+After traversing all the batches, naive models
+* Factorization Machine
+* Deep Factorization Machine
+* Neural Factorization Machine
+* Attentional Factorization Machine

 ## Online Models
 Online models take single data as an input, make a prediction, and train with the data.
 * Online Factorization Machine